CS-UCY-SEIT-lab/FOSS-chain/README.md

 Contract address for LicenseManager
 Contract address for DownloadAgreement
 THIS IS IMPORTANT.
-Update main-portal.js with the new addresses of the 2 contracts.(at the top of the file) Start your server and visit register page and you are good to go.
+Update main-portal.js with the new addresses of the 2 contracts.(at the top of the file)

+# LOG IN USING THE FOLLOWING
+username : USER
+password : test
+Start your server and visit log in page and you are good to go.